Different Types of Partnership Firms

 Photo source:

-A partnership is a form of business organization where two or more individuals or entities come together to engage in a joint venture for the purpose of carrying out business activities and sharing the associated profits and losses.
+A partnership is a form of business organization where two or more individuals or entities come together to engage in a joint venture to carry out business activities and share the associated profits and losses.
 Partnerships are governed by the Indian Partnership Act of 1932 and are a common way for businesses to operate in India.
 One of the key defining features of a partnership is the agreement among the partners, often known as the partnership deed or agreement, which outlines the terms and conditions of the partnership, including the rights, responsibilities, and obligations of each partner.
 Partnerships can take various forms, including general partnership, limited partnership, and limited liability partnership (LLP), each with its unique characteristics and implications.

 Importance of Partnership Deed